justincbagley/piranha/MAGNET-0.1.9/README.md

 ### NOTES ON NEXUS2gphocs USAGE

 - You may use ```NEXUS2gphocs.sh``` as a standalone script for converting prior to running G-PhoCS on your data.
-- However, in its current form, you must move ```NEXUS2gphocs.sh``` (out of the shell folder) _and_ rmGapSites.r (out of the R folder) into the MAGNET directory in order to run NEXUS2gphocs as a standalone script (this assumes the target inputFile is also located in the MAGNET dir).
-You could also move both scripts into another working directory containing your target inputFile.
+- However, in its current form, you must move ```NEXUS2gphocs.sh``` (out of the shell folder) _and_ rmGapSites.r (out of the R folder) into the MAGNET directory in order to run NEXUS2gphocs as a standalone script (this assumes the target <inputFile> is also located in the MAGNET dir).
+You could also move both scripts into another working directory containing your target <inputFile>.
 - You can get the usage info for ```NEXUS2gphocs.sh```, in similar fashion to that above, by typing ```./NEXUS2gphocs.sh```, ```./NEXUS2gphocs.sh -h .```, or ```./NEXUS2gphocs.sh -help``` into the command line, and then pressing enter.
 The ```NEXUS2gphocs``` usage text is sufficiently similar to the latter part of the MAGNET usage printed above that it doesn't bear repeating here.